python/cpython/Doc/library/pty.rst

    process's standard io.
 This is often used to baffle programs which insist on reading from the controlling terminal.

-   The functions *master_read* and *stdin_read* should be functions which read from a file descriptor.
-The defaults try to read 1024 bytes each time they are called.
+   The functions *master_read* and *stdin_read* are passed a file descriptor which they should read from, and should return a byte string.
+The default implementation for both functions will read up to 1024 bytes each time the function is called.
+Returning an empty byte string is interpreted as an end of file (EOF) condition, and that *_read* function will no longer be called.

    .. versionchanged:: 3.4
       :func:`spawn` now returns the status value from :func:`os.waitpid`